xHarbour-org/xharbour/xharbour/contrib/gd/README.txt

 =======

-For samples look at tests dir. gdtest.prg is an API test application gdtestcls.prg is a GDImage/GDChart Class test application test_out.prg is a sample of a cgi application for windows (I have to complete it).
+For samples look at tests dir. gdtest.prg      is an API test application gdtestcls.prg   is a GDImage/GDChart Class test application test_out.prg    is a sample of a cgi application for windows (I have to complete it). antialiased.prg shows how apply anti-alias to lines. animgif.prg     is a sample to create an animated gif.

+in sample folder:
+counter.prg     is sample applications of a graphic web counter.

 to compile:
    in Windows/BCC : bldtest.bat <app_without_prg_ext> (for full static)